-Delivery costs as low as £3.95, Next day £5.95 and free for orders over £50 using DPD delivery with tracking
+Delivery costs as low as £3.95 for a 2-3 day service.
+Next day £5.95 and free for orders over £50 using APC delivery with tracking

 Order before 2pm today, and you'll receive your package between andFrozen food or refrigerated items orders must use Next Working Day shipping option